hutonahill/proximity-text-chat/README.md

 - Add playerRange gamerule to the Mod page.

+## Documentation

+This mod adds a system of networks of nodes (channels) A node is composed of a set of `WorldChunks` which it can send messages to and a set of `WorldChunks` it can receive messages from.
+This creates a network you can send messages though using methods in `ChannelManager`.
+Messages contain the text of the message the actual sending entity, an alias for that entity and the path the message took to get to its destination.

+This section will be rewritten as the mod gets closer to completion.

 ## License

 This project is licensed under the GNU Lesser General Public License v3.0 (LGPL-3.0).